darrylcousins/django-autocomplete/docs/source/javascript.rst

         this.setTrigger(this.trigger, 'focus');

+.. note:: Any other setup could take place here - see as an example ``autocomplete_multipleselect.js``.

 The next command declares the jqueryui autocomplete plugin on the input field of the modal.

 .. note:: The input field in the modal is available as ``this.input``.